rcyl-structo/resources/README.md

 # Resources
-This repo contains a collection of links of self paced courses, articles, videos and books which are meant for someone with some prgramming experience to pick up embedded software and firmware development.
+This repo contains a collection of links of self paced courses, articles, videos and books which are meant for someone with some programming experience to pick up embedded software and firmware development.

 ## Basics
 1. Setting Up a Unix Machine (3 possible options)